 I was born, raised, and educated in Melbourne, Australia.
-And as a kid, all things whimsical and fantastic captivated me.
+And as a kid, everything whimsical and fantastic captivated me.

-Mine was a tradesperson’s family.
-Both my dad and grandfather were plumbers.
+Mine was a trades-person’s family.
+Both my father and grandfather were plumbers.
 And while no relative before me had ever attended college, fate had determined that I follow a different path.
 At seventeen, I entered college as an art student.

 There were two major influences at work here.

-And somewhere in the middle of all that, I packed my bags, grabbed my passport, and set off on a journey that took me halfway around the world.
-I now live and paint in a village in New York’s beautiful Adirondack State Park.
+A decade and a half later, I packed my bags, grabbed my passport, and set off on a journey that took me halfway around the world.
+I now live and paint in a small village situated in New York’s beautiful Adirondack State Park.

 Painting on a computer requires the use of a pressure-sensitive tablet.
-My method is to I lay down oodles of tiny brush strokes to build up form, color, and texture.
-And this really isn’t so different from how I previously painted with traditional egg tempera.
+My method is to lay down multitudes of tiny brush strokes to build up form, color, and texture.
+And when you think about it, this really isn’t so different from how I previously painted with traditional egg tempera.